Wärtsilä's Acquisition of Sulzer Diesel — What It Means for Spare Parts Supply

 Submit an RFQ with the engine serial number, Sulzer or Wärtsilä part number (if available), and a component description.
 Where original Sulzer part numbers are provided, we cross-reference against current Wärtsilä catalogue equivalents and alternative manufacturer references.
 If part numbers are not available, dimensional drawings, component photographs, or instruction manual excerpts are accepted.

-Sourcing Route Assessment
+Supply Route Assessment

 Alternative Parts Verification